Nadjiba-Rahal/video-agent/README.md

     CAPTIONS --> FINAL["Final 9:16 Video"]
 ```

-This is the natural next stage of the project.
+This makes the current project a foundation for a complete automated short-form content pipeline.

 ---

-# From Single Agent to Multi-Agent System
+# Multi-Agent Roadmap

-The current application can evolve into a specialized multi-agent architecture.
+The single agent can eventually evolve into specialized agents:

 ```mermaid
 flowchart TB